Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 \subsubsection{dS ($\mathbf{\Lambda > 0}$)}

 Finally, we solve for the photon ring parameters one last time in asymptotically de Sitter space.
 The relevant solutions to \eqref{eq:ps perturbative} are plotted in figure \ref{fig:ps ds}.
-Again we see the largest departure from the GR case for small masses, and convergence as mass becomes large.
-The general forms of these curves are all reminiscent of the Einstein result when sufficiently far from the minimum mass.
+When $\alpha$ is small, again we see the largest departure from the GR case for small masses, and convergence as mass becomes large.
+Larger $\alpha$ again corresponds to the pushing of the allowed region of parameter space to the right, until eventually there is no longer any overlap in allowed mass with the GR results.
+The general forms of these curves are all reminiscent of the Einstein result when sufficiently far from the minimum mass and critical $\alpha$.

-The ratio $\Omega \coloneqq \frac{\omega_+}{|\omega_-|}$ is a function of $\bar{M}$, $\bar{\alpha}$, and $\chi$ in the 4DGB theory whereas the GR solution of course has no $\alpha$ dependence.
-The numerical solution for this ratio in asymptotically dS space is plotted in figure \ref{fig:ps ds}.
-When $\bar{\alpha}$ is small we find that the 4DGB solution diverges most from GR in the small mass regime, whereas in the large mass regime the result converges exactly with that from GR.
-For larger $\bar{\alpha}$ the allowed mass region shrinks and shifts to the right until eventually there is no overlap between the allowed masses of the 4DGB theory with GR.
+The ratio $\Omega \coloneqq \frac{\omega_+}{|\omega_-|}$ is a function of $\bar{M}$, $\bar{\alpha}$, and $\chi$ in the 4DEGB theory whereas the GR solution of course has no $\alpha$ dependence.
+The numerical solution for this ratio in asymptotically dS space is plotted in figure \ref{fig:ratio ds}.
+When $\bar{\alpha}$ is small we find that the 4DEGB solution diverges most from GR in the small mass regime, whereas in the large mass regime the result converges exactly with the Einsteinian result.
+For larger $\bar{\alpha}$ the allowed mass region shrinks and shifts to the right until eventually there is no overlap between the allowed masses of the 4DEGB theory and GR.